|Title:||Head Women's Soccer Coach|

 At Olivet Nazarene University in Kankakee, Ill.,Wood was team captain, team MVP, NCCAA All-Region and was a NAIA Academic All-American.
 Wood graduated from ONU as the school's second all-time leading scorer.
 Wood was also a three-time Olympic development player.

 Wood holds a Premier Coaching Diploma through the National Soccer Coaches Association of America.
 He earned his Premier in April of 2004 in Lilleshall, U.K. He earned his master's degree from Hardin-Simmons in Sports and Recreation Management.
 He married the former Kelley Tragesser in December of 2005.
-They have two children Kamryn, who is four, and son, Alex, who was born in May.
+They have two children Kamryn, who is five, and son, Alex, who is one.

 This summer he was selected by Championshiop Productions to do instructional videos.
 If you would like to purchase those you can go here.